Samburu & Matthews Range

 TALK TO US

-This is best time to visit but it remains warm (31C) and temperatures rise towards the start of the short rains.
-Probably the best time for walking safaris
+This is best time to visit but it remains warm (31C), and temperatures rise in mid-October at the start of the short rains.
+Probably the best time for walking safaris.

 AVG RAINFALL 4 mm